mosesmarthur/IndigitousCphHack2021/README.md

 The dataset which we are going to solve is from København Kommune about the trees plant around copenhagen in the past year and their Geographical location.

-Lets try to crack this data so that we could add more value the town.
+Lets try to crack this data so that we could add more value for the town.